michaelgwelch/loominate.net/_posts/2012-03-11-an-iterator-interface-for-c.md

 tags:
   - patterns
 ---
 The `IEnumerator` interface of C# is usually fine for visiting a collection of elements.
-However, often times when I&#8217;m doing something more complicated I want to split up the functionality of `MoveNext`<sup class='footnote'><a href='http://loominate.net/2012/03/11/an-iterator-interface-for-c/#fn-156-1' id='fnref-156-1' onclick='return fdfootnote_show(156)'>1</a></sup>.
-In this post I&#8217;ll define a new interface and show how to employ the Adapter pattern to implement it.
+However, often times when I'm doing something more complicated I want to split up the functionality of `MoveNext`<sup class='footnote'><a href='http://loominate.net/2012/03/11/an-iterator-interface-for-c/#fn-156-1' id='fnref-156-1' onclick='return fdfootnote_show(156)'>1</a></sup>.
+In this post I'll define a new interface and show how to employ the Adapter pattern to implement it.

 <!--more-->

 `MoveNext` does two things: 1) it moves the cursor forward one position and 2) returns a `bool` value that indicates if there is an element at the current position.
 There are occasions where I want that boolean persisted.
 This requires me to keep a local variable (or a member variable) to maintain this piece of information.
-I&#8217;ve done this enough times that I decided that the iterator should store this for me.
+I've done this enough times that I decided that the iterator should store this for me.
 So I defined the interface `IIterator`.

 <noscript>
   <pre><code class="language-c# c#">using System;